CNES/pepsal/README.md

 ### Configuration example for IP options duplication

-In order for PEPSal to replicate some TCP or IP header options, a dummy interface needs to be created to intercept SYN packets and extract relevant information before forwarding them to the outgoing socket generated by PEPSal.
+In order for PEPsal to replicate some TCP or IP header options, a dummy interface needs to be created to intercept SYN packets and extract relevant information before forwarding them to the outgoing socket generated by PEPsal.

-For example, to duplicate IP TOS field through PEPSal, on the machine running pepsal a dummy interface is created and assign a sniffing ip address:
+For example, to duplicate IP TOS field through PEPsal, on the machine running pepsal a dummy interface is created and assign a sniffing ip address:

 > ip link add pepsalsniffer type dummy
 > ip addr add 10.10.42.1/24 dev pepsalsniffer
 > ip link set pepsalsniffer up

-In addition to creating the dummy interface, SYN packets must be intercepted by this interface before being directed to PEPSal.
+In addition to creating the dummy interface, SYN packets must be intercepted by this interface before being directed to PEPsal.
 By utilizing IPtables, the following commands can be executed to implement these rules:

 > iptables -t mangle -A PREROUTING -p tcp -i eth0 -m state --state NEW -j TEE --gateway 10.10.42.42
 > iptables -t mangle -A PREROUTING -p tcp -i eth0 -j TPROXY --on-port 5000 --tproxy-mark 1

 The first command duplicates every SYN packet and tries to route it to the designated gateway IP address.
-Since this address can be routed through the dummy interface, the duplicated SYN packet is handed to this interface and PEPSal will be able to sniff it and extract relevant options from the headers.
+Since this address can be routed through the dummy interface, the duplicated SYN packet is handed to this interface and PEPsal will be able to sniff it and extract relevant options from the headers.

-Since the *TEE* action is not final, the packet subsequently proceeds to the second rule to be redirected to PEPSal.
+Since the *TEE* action is not final, the packet subsequently proceeds to the second rule to be redirected to PEPsal.

 When using nftables, adding the following rule at the top of the *INTERCEPT* chain is enough: